 Where infections are the cause of swelling, the effect could be on one or both eyes.
-This may manifest itself as plain swelling or in bumps.
+This may manifest itself as plain swelling or bumps.
 Other secondary causes of infections on the eyebrow area could be piercings and ingrown hairs.
 Injuries may also cause swellings.
 It is therefore not a wonder to have swelling after getting hit.
 Where this is the case, refrain from handling the area as this could spread the infection further.
-Also avoid using hair removal, makeup, and facial washes until the infection resolves.
-Where the infection is fungal, you may notice redness, itching and some elevated patches of plaques.
+Also avoid using the hair removal, makeup, and facial washes until the infection resolves.
+Where the infection is fungal, you may notice redness, itching, and some elevated patches of plaques.
 If the infection persists, there may be loss of eyebrow hairs and scarring.
 Such infections can be treated using antifungal creams.
 Where they are severe, an oral drug may be administered.

 Thyroid problems – Hyperthyroidism and Hypothyroidism

-An overactive thyroid results in puffy eyelids, swelling and bulging of the eyes.
+Overactive thyroid results in puffy eyelids, swelling and bulging of the eyes.
 On the other hand, an underactive thyroid gland affects the growth of body hair.
 A late sign of hypothyroidism is the thinning of eyebrows.
 These conditions can cause swelling of the eyebrows as one of the symptoms.

 Swollen Eyebrow Bone after hit